The Ark

 What fits on a 500GB drive

 The Ark is a Bash CLI that answers a deceptively simple question: what’s worth having when the network goes dark?
-Not “dark” like a thriller — dark like a Tuesday afternoon when Comcast remembers it doesn’t actually care about you.
+Not “dark” like a thriller — dark like a summer afternoon thunderstorm taking out your internet for a few days.
+Dark like some unqualified bureaucrat quietly deleting a bunch of public records.
+Dark like many creative people’s imaginations about where they see certain current trends taking us.

 It downloads Kiwix ZIM files — compressed, searchable snapshots of entire websites — to a staging area, tracks their freshness, verifies checksums, and clones the whole loadout to physical drives via rclone.
 The tool that builds the archive fits on a thumb drive.